 Auberge Kibalaou

 Auberge Kibalaou is a secluded hotel in a natural reserve far away from the hustle and bustle of Cap Skirring.
 The hotel is steps away from the ocean.
 You can enjoy breakfast in front of the beach, surrounded by nature.
-You will hardly find anyone there except for cows that might be chilling out beside you.
+You will hardly find anyone there except for cows that might be chilling next to you.
 During our three-day stay, we encountered very few people.
 The hotel is not easily accessible because of the unpaved road, so it probably deters tourists who’d rather stay closer to Cap Skirring.

 Keur Racine